awsdocs/amazon-lex-developer-guide/doc_source/how-it-works.md

   Amazon Lex bots can understand user input provided with text or speech and converse in natural language\.
-You can create Lambda functions and add them as code hook in your intent configuration to perform user data validation and fulfillment tasks\.
+You can create Lambda functions and add them as code hooks in your intent configuration to perform user data validation and fulfillment tasks\.